veu/js13k2015/README.md

 * Switch element type to place with the mouse wheel
 * Remove blocks by clicking while holding `shift`
 * Remove units by clicking
+* Move target by placing it somewhere else
+* Save level with `S` and copy last line from console
+* Load level by pasting the line back into console